ndiayesamba1996/restyled.io/Privacy-Policy.md

 ## Cookies

 User sessions on restyled.io are stored in 'cookies'.
-These cookies are used to store information including authorization state for logged-in users (a seldom-used feature).
+These cookies are used to store information including authorization state for logged-in users.

 ## Contact